kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:09:08:

-Or I think in my last consultation call, I like, I think we just use facetime and then, ah, you know, as we were talking, you know, we're both at and stuff into it so that I mean, that's cool by itself.
+Or I think in my last consultation call, I like, I think we just use facetime and then, as we were talking, you know, we're both adding stuff into it so that's cool by itself.

 00:09:21: